don-v/JSBooks/EloquentJS_3rdEd/P1_Language/06_Objects/notes/06_Objects.md

 One can make good use of this by putting the properties that all values of a given type share into their prototype.
 There's a `class` notation that provides a clear way to define a constructor and its prototype.

+One can define getters and setters to secretly call methods every time an object's property is accessed.
+Static methods are methods sotred in a class's contructor rather than its prototype.

+The `instanceof` operator can, given an object and a constructor, tell determine if the given object is an instance of the given constructor.

+One useful thing to do with objects is to specify an interface for them and tell everybody that they are supposed to talk to your object only thorugh that interface.
+The rest of the detials tha tmake up one's object are now _encapsulated_, hidden behind the interface.
+One can use private properties to hide a part of one's object from the outside world.

+More than one type may implement the same interface.
+Code written to use an interface automatically knows how to work with any number of different objects that provide the interface.
+This is called _polymorphism_.

+When implmementing multiple classes that differ in only some details, it can be helpful to write the new classes as _sublcasses_ of an existing class, _inheriting_ part of its behavior.

 <!-- SUMMARY -->